Richard Wiseman: Public engagement

-Much of Wiseman's work tends to be oblique, as he prefers to make people go outside, discuss, research and think about the implications of his work rather than trying to convey his points in a 45-minute talk; instead of talking directly about eyewitness testimony in law, he would set something up that looked like it, like the colour-changing card trick.
+Wiseman prefers to make discuss, research and think about the implications of his work; instead of talking directly about eyewitness testimony in law, he would set something up that looked like it, such as his colour-changing card trick.
 In this mindset, he has presented keynote addresses to organisations around the world and in well known forums and congresses like the Swiss Economic Forum and ESOMAR Congress.
-Much of this work has involved helping organisation become more successful by embracing the lucky mind-set.

 In 2001, Wiseman led LaughLab, an international experiment to find the world's funniest joke.
 The winning joke described a caller to emergency services who shoots his friend who has collapsed to comply with the instruction "First, let's make sure he's dead".
 The experiment also explored regional and cultural variations in humour.
 These public psychology experiments – such as enlisting people to name, and rate, their favourite gags in the search for the world's funniest jokes – have drawn hundreds of thousands of participants and plenty of press.

 In 2011, Wiseman wrote the first section of a collaborative story at Libboo in an attempt to produce a full-length novel in two months.
 The final result of this experiment, was a novel called, Paradox: The Curious Life, and Mysterious Death, of Mr Joseph Wheeler.

 In 2013 Richard Wiseman became the first guest curator at Edinburgh's International Science Festival.
 He participated in the festival with "Richard Wiseman's Beginners Guide to...
 Climate Change".
 In 2014 he does a repeat of his 'Beginners Guide to' but this time with 3 different talks: